 A Canadian brewing magnate and senator who swapped boardrooms for bomber cockpits, serving with distinction in the Second World War.

-Hartland Molson carried the weight of a national dynasty, his name synonymous with Canada's oldest beer.
-Yet he carved a distinct path that blended commerce, public service, and daring military adventure.
+Hartland Molson became a pilot officer in the Royal Canadian Air Force, flying dangerous missions over Europe with No. 1 Squadron.
 After Oxford and Harvard, he joined the family business but his life pivoted with the war.
-He became a pilot officer in the Royal Canadian Air Force, flying dangerous missions over Europe with No. 1 Squadron.
-Returning to Montreal, he steered Molson's as president and later chairman, overseeing its expansion.
-His sense of duty extended to politics; appointed to the Senate in 1955, he served as a Progressive Conservative for over three decades, known for his thoughtful, business-minded approach.
-Molson was a paradox: a patrician who relished the camaraderie of the skies, a capitalist who believed in sober governance, forever balancing the inheritance of his name with his own substantial achievements.
+Returning to Montreal, he served as president and later chairman of Molson's, overseeing its expansion.
+Appointed to the Senate in 1955, he served as a Progressive Conservative for over three decades, bringing a thoughtful, business-minded approach.
+He was a patrician who relished the camaraderie of the skies, a capitalist who believed in sober governance, forever balancing the inheritance of his name with his own substantial achievements.

 1901–1927